 Architectural Drivers «Prev Next»

-The world of e-Business, or e-space has matured as a result of two factors:
+The world of e-business has matured as a result of two factors:

 1. cultural acceptance of electronic distribution, and